haroohie-club/HaroohieSite/content/chokuretsu/guide/4.playing-the-game/en.md

 1. Download [RetroArch](https://play.google.com/store/apps/details?id=com.retroarch) off the Google Play Store and launch it.
   - If you get an error at this step saying that your version of Android is too new to support RetroArch, you will have to download the apk manually from their site.
 To do this, [go to their downloads page](https://retroarch.com/?page=platforms) and scroll to the "Android" section.
 Below "Google Play" and "F-Droid", click "Download" to download the apk and then attempt to launch it.
 You will have to set several permissions in order to install the apk from an "untrusted source" &ndash; enable these settings by following the instructions on your screen and then launch the apk again to install it to your phone.
+  - You might also consider downloading one of the nightly builds to get a more up-to-date version of the app.
 2. Select "Load Core" and then "Download a Core", then select the "Nintendo DS - melonDS DS" core from the list to download it.
 3. Go back, and then hit "Load Content" and select your patched ROM file through the RetroArch file picker.